d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-api.md

-Before we dive into different methods, we will first discuss a basic code structure that allows us to efficiently implement different HPO methods.
-In general, all HPO methods considered here need to implement two decision making primitives, **search** and **scheduling**.
-First, they need to sample new configurations to be trained and evaluated, given that resources are available, which often involves some kind of search over the configuration space.
+Before we dive into different algorithms, we will first discuss a basic code structure that allows us to efficiently implement different HPO algorithms.
+In general, all HPO algorithms considered here need to implement two decision making primitives, **searching** and **scheduling**.
+First, they need to sample new configurations to be trained with and evaluated, which often involves some kind of search over the configuration space.
+Additional, for each configuration an HPO algorithm needs to schedule its evaluation and how much resources should be allocated to it.
-Once a configuration is marked for execution, we will refer to it as a **trial**.
-Second, they need to schedule trials, which means deciding for how long to run them, or when to stop, pause or resume them.
+Once we started to evaluate a configuration, we will refer to it as a **trial**.
+Second, they need to schedule trials, which means deciding for how long to run them, as well as when to stop, pause or resume them.
 We map these decisions to two classes, `HPOSearcher` and `HPOScheduler`.

 ### Searcher

 Below we define a base class for searchers, which provides a new candidate configuration through the `sample_configuration` method.
-Many algorithms will make these decisions based on observed performances of previously run trials.
+The most simple method would be to sample configurations uniformly at random, as we will see in the next Section :ref:`sec_rs`.
+More sophisticated algorithms, such as Bayesian optimization :ref:`sec_bo` will make these decisions based on observed performances of previously run trials to sample more promising candidates.
 Such an observation can be passed via the `update` method.

 ```{.python .input  n=2}